 Solution: All living organisms - present, past, and future are linked to one another by the sharing of the common genetic material, but to varying degrees.

 Q.9.
 Which of the following is a defining characteristic of living organisms?

 Q.10.
 Match the following and choose the correct option.

 (d) E—(i), C—(ii), B—(iii), A—(iv), D-(v)

 Ans.
-Natural system of classification for flowering plants was given by George Bentham and Joseph Dalton Hooker, in three volume of Genera Plantarum.
+The natural system of classification for flowering plants was given by George Bentham and Joseph Dalton Hooker, in a three-volume of Genera Plantarum.

 Q.2.
 What does ICZN stand for?

 Ans.
 ICZN stands for International Code of Zoological Nomenclature.